bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% img Update all projects icon; narrow; /images/getting-started/update-all-projects-icon.png; circle-border %}
 {% endgs_step %}

-{% gs_step download latest firmware %}
-* Open the web browser in the virtual machine, go to [https://github.com/bitcraze/crazyflie-release/releases](https://github.com/bitcraze/crazyflie-release/releases)
-* download the zip file named crazyflie-xxx.zip from the latest relase.
-* close the browser when the download is finished.
-{% endgs_step %}

 {% gs_step install hardware %}
 * Insert CrazyRadio PA into a USB port.
 * Insert game controller to a USB port.